tania-krauch/ACM-Website/README.md

 - Hero Section (Top Banner)
   - Replace the current screen recording background with a **custom animated ASCII-style background**, inspired by the **VS Code website animation**
-  - Create our own version that fits the ACM brand and color scheme.
+  - Create our own version that fits the ACM brand and color scheme

 - Cards and Layout
   - Fix **vertical spacing** between cards on **mobile view** — currently, some cards blend together
-  - The **calendar section spacing is fine** as is.
+  - The **calendar section spacing is fine** as is

 - Footer
   - Adjust **spacing and alignment**
-  - Add or fix **icon links** (socials, GitHub, contact, etc.).
+  - Add or fix **icon links** (socials, GitHub, contact, etc.)

-### Functionality & Features
+## Functionality & Features

 - Animations
   - None of the site animations are currently functioning
-  - Review animation triggers, libraries, and dependencies to ensure they load correctly.
+  - Review animation triggers, libraries, and dependencies to ensure they load correctly

 - Gallery
-  - Implement a **scrollable image gallery** or carousel for better visual flow.
+  - Implement a **scrollable image gallery** or carousel for better visual flow

 - Card Hover Effects
-  - Add **hover animations** to cards for interactivity and a modern touch.
+  - Add **hover animations** to cards for interactivity and a modern touch

 - Events Database (Optional)
   - Consider creating a **database or JSON file** for managing upcoming events